 In the years since I became a part-time teacher, I have taken part in many exhibitions, both in KwaZulu Natal and the Western Cape.
-Most recently, I was the guest artist at Prince Albert Art Gallery, Prince Albert Open Studios in January 2020.
+Most recently.

 My work records my ongoing investigation into the art of painting.
 My search is for a fluent painting vocabulary that acknowledges the dual significance of the image and the painting process.
 By taking an image from my world and transforming it through the use of compositional elements of colour, contrast, tone, brushstroke, brushmark, transparency/opacity, texture, and by acknowledging the canvas surface the painting becomes a description of both the physical and metaphysical, and a reflection of a state of being.